310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Shinobu %}
 Of course!
 Kanzaki-dono is an upperclassman worthy of respect!
 He’s kindhearted to those younger than him, and he’s always looking out for us!

-That's exactly why I can’t just stand by and watch such a wonderful person go astray right before me!
+That’s exactly why I can’t just stand by and watch such a wonderful person go astray right before me!
 {% endbubble %}

 {% bubble Tetora angry %}